KodingBTW/M.C.-Kids-NES-text-Compressor/README.md

 Some observations:

 - It's not quite as space-efficient as whatever the original programmers had, so if you recompress the game's text without any modifications, you'll get a result a few bytes larger than the original compressed data.
-- Mixed up some control codes in my previous post: 0x01 clears the text window, while 0x00 ends a string within a block.
+- Mixed up some control codes: 0x01 clears the text window, while 0x00 ends a string within a block.